 There are physical signs to know if your tattoo is not healing properly.
 If you are experiencing itchiness and redness, then it’s a sign your tattoo is irritated.
 If you see liquid oozing from your skin, then that is another sign.
 When you feel that there is something unusual with your tattooed skin, consult your physician immediately.

 After getting your tattoo, it is important to let them heal properly.
 Letting your tattoo heal can ensure that your artwork will look its best.
 It might take some effort and patience, but it will all be worth it in the end.
 Follow the advice of your tattoo artist.
 The colors of a fully healed tattoo will be vibrant and alive.

-Image source – All the images are from instagram and source is mentioned in the caption.
-Featured image @park_tattooer
+Image source – All the images are from Instagram and the source is mentioned in the caption.
+Featured image @gameboitellem and @studiobysol

 Disclaimer: This tattoo collection is for inspiration only.
 Please do not copy the artwork.
 If you love these tattoos, follow artists and show them some support